madetech/blog/books/building_better_software_teams/01_communications/02_creating_communicative_environments.md

 ### Regular standups

-Part of the Agile methodology, daily morning standups, also known as scrum meetings, are an important tool for getting everyone up to speed on what people will be working on that day, as well as for highlighting any issues they have, or how they can help others facing their own issues.
+Daily standups, also known as scrum meetings, are an important tool for getting everyone up to speed on what people will be working on that day, as well as for highlighting any issues they have, or how they can help others facing their own issues.

 Daily standups should be short, around ten minutes max, and should only involve team members working on the same project or in the same department.